nnabuuu/stonker/README.md

 3. In-Conversation Usage

-In-Conversation bootstrapping that guides receiver of NFT_Sticker to find details of NFT-Sticker and how to purchase it.
+In-Conversation bootstrapping that guides receiver to find details of NFT-Sticker and how to purchase it.